SAM-Denton/samde/README.md

 All of my suckless builds have been patched to be able handle settings from Xresources.
 This allows settings to be changed on the fly without recompiling.
 All my suckless builds are mostly configured in an [Xresources file](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles/1080p.Xresources).
 See the "How my X11/Xresources dotfiles work" section below for more info.

 ### Terminal colorschemes for theming
-All my suckless builds use terminal colorschemes for theming.
-The colors are loaded from one Xresources file.
-Around 20 colorschemes are included in my dotfiles however if you want more you can get a bunch of Xresources colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy)
+All my suckless builds use terminal colorschemes loaded from an Xresources file for theming.
+Around 20 colorschemes are included in my [dotfiles](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes) however if you want more you can get a bunch of Xresources colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).
+Put the colorschemes you want in .config/x11/colorschemes and use samde\_menu to apply them.

 ### samde\_menu

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/menu.jpg">

 This is a dmenu script used to change various system settings.
+Press super+shift+r to run it.

 Each option does the following:

-- Color Scheme : Sets the colorscheme for all my suckless builds.
+- Color Scheme : Gives a list of colorschemes to pick from.
 - Rice Selector : Selects a "rice".
 The "rices" are just a combination of an Xresources colorscheme, a papirus-folder color and a wallpaper.
 - Pywal : Uses pywal to generate a colorscheme from the current wallpaper and load it into my suckless builds.
 - Folder Colors : Sets the folder color for the papirus icon theme.
 - Rounded Corners : Toggles rounded corners in picom.conf.
-- Monitor Profile : Sets font size and pixel dimensions of my suckless builds for different monitor resolutions.
+- Monitor Profile : Gives a list of monitor profiles to pick from.
 - Bluetooth : opens [dmenu-bluetooth](https://github.com/Layerex/dmenu-bluetooth)
 - Network : opens [networkmanager\_dmenu](https://github.com/firecat53/networkmanager-dmenu)
 - Reload Desktop : Reloads Xresources and all my suckless builds.